hamidrgh/EnsembleTools/source/local_analysis.rst

 Alpha angles dihedral distribution
 --------------------------------------
-Alpha angles are a type of dihedral angle calculated using the backbone atoms of the protein, typically involving the C-alpha (Cα) atoms.
-So frist of all we remind that a dihedral angle, also known as a torsion angle, is the angle between two planes formed by four sequentially bonded atoms in a molecule and  it provides insight into the 3D conformation of the molecule.
+Alpha angles are a specific type of dihedral angle calculated using the C-alpha (Cα) atoms of a protein backbone.
+A dihedral angle, also known as a torsion angle, is the angle between two planes formed by four sequentially bonded atoms, providing insight into the 3D conformation of the molecule.

-Consequentially the calculation of alpha angles involves computing the dihedral angles formed by consecutive Cα atoms.
-Frist of all the code identify the indices of all Cα atoms in the protein and create sets of four consecutive Cα atoms.
-Afterwards, using these sets of atoms, the torsion angles are calculated using the *MDTraj* function, that takes in input the trajectory and a list of tuples, where each tuple contains the indices of four consecutive Cα atoms.
-The output is a numpy array that contains the dihedral angles calculated for each set of four consecutive Cα atoms.
-These dihedral angles represent the alpha angles of the protein and provide crucial insights into its three-dimensional conformation and dynamics.
+To calculate alpha angles, the indices of all Cα atoms in the protein are identified, and sets of four consecutive Cα atoms are grouped.
+Using these groups, the torsion (dihedral) angles are computed with the MDTraj function, which takes the trajectory and a list of tuples containing the indices of the four Cα atoms.
+The output is a numpy array with the dihedral angles for each set, representing the alpha angles that provide important insights into the protein's three-dimensional structure and dynamics.

 *"bins": Number of bins for the histogram; default is 50.*